 Of course I appreciate modern medicine when truly needed and I love that cesarean births do save some babies and mothers.
 But a true cesarean birth rate should be around 2-10%.
 There are so many cons that come along with cesarean births, it is, after all, major abdominal surgery (and the most profitable surgery in hospitals around the country).

 So until the day we can bring our cesarean birth rates down back to a healthy number, there are things you can do to make your cesarean birth more peaceful and enjoyable.
 As a Certified Doula, I have seen my share of vaginal and cesarean births and just a few things differently can make a major impact on your birth experience.

-*Ask your doctor and nurses if it would be OK to play classical music during surgery.
+*Ask your doctor and nurses if it would be OK to play classical music (or some other calming music you love) during surgery.

 *If you are spiritual, pray before surgery starts.
 Ask that guardian angels and archangels guide the hospital staff into doing a good job and keeping you all safe.
-Even if you aren’t, take a deep breath and let the moment sink in.
+Even if you aren’t, take a deep breath, focus on the present and let the moment sink in.
 You are about to give birth.
 Your baby will be born soon!

 *Ask to not have your arms strapped down.

 *Ask doctor and nurses to explain to you what drugs will be used.
 For example, they may give you morphine for pain relief as the epidural is wearing off, which can make you very, very loopy.
 I will never forget the day my husband had a colonoscopy and he was given morphine.
 It was mighty hilarious, but when you just had a baby, you don’t want loopy and drugged (one because that gets into your breast milk and two so you can actually remember things!)
 Ask your doctors and nurses to refrain from small talk and instead be silent.
 This way, they can focus on the job at hand, and also so they can help bring an energy of sacredness to the surgery room.